nielsvd/nielsvd.github.io/index.md

 layout: default
 ---

 Welcome on my website!
 Below I link to some pages describing interesting projects I've worked on in the past and about which I can share more.
-There's also a section about me and a very short CV in case that's what you're interested in.
+There's also a very short CV.

 # Projects